 - Expensive installation should only be done by a professional

-There are not many large electric tankless water heaters for whole house use that can actually handle the job.
+There aren’t many electric tankless water heaters for the whole house that can actually supply enough GPM for multiple fixtures.

-Made in Germany with the kind of engineering you would expect from Germans, this Stiebel Eltron Tempra 36 Plus is the top rated tankless electric water heaters for the whole house.
+Made in Germany with the kind of engineering you would expect from Germans, this Stiebel Eltron Tempra 36 Plus is the top rated tankless electric water heater for the whole house.

 If you live in a warm area, your energy costs will be lower, you will enjoy a steady stream of endless hot water and will take up very little space.